Cocoa-only ice cream scoops in a dark bowl, showing a smooth, slightly matte texture.

 THE ITALIAN WAY TO ICE CREAM

-With cocoa powder, milk, cream, sugar, and corn starch.
+With cocoa powder, milk, heavy cream, sugar, and cornstarch.

-This Cocoa Powder-only ice cream is perfect for celebrating the flavour of your favourite cocoa powder.
+This Cocoa-only ice cream is perfect for celebrating the flavour of your favourite cocoa powder.
 Or for making you happy on those days when you crave chocolate ice cream but run out of chocolate, and there is cocoa powder in the cupboard.

-3 more ways to make this Cocoa Powder-only Ice Cream:
+3 more ways to make this Cocoa-only Ice Cream:

 The ingredients